Opinion | Nipsey Hussle, homophobia and the toxic black masculinity that fuels it

 Nothing in the black community happens in a silo.
 And thus when tragedy inevitably strikes, it is often seized upon as an opportunity to engage with larger, more uncomfortable questions.
 It’s not surprising that the murder of rapper Nipsey Hussle on March 31 has sparked a series of conversations about gun violence, homophobia, and how we mourn a complicated black life.
 Lost in these conversations, though, is an equally important discussion about black masculinity — who it is afforded to and who ends up dying when we tie toxic ideals to black manhood.

-A young man from the hood tries to make have a positive impact, but his legacy is complicated by his unwillingness to give up the homophobia, sexism and misogyny that continue to hold so many of us back.
+A young man from the hood tries to make have a positive impact, but his legacy is complicated by his unwillingness to give up the homophobia and misogyny that continue to hold so many of us back.

 This is not to say that people can’t evolve.
 Jay-Z’s past is littered with examples of misogynist and homophobic lyrics; and yet last week, he was publicly lauded by GLAAD as an LGBTQ ally.
 Growth is good.
 But we also must remember that the timeline is different for the actual targets of hate.
 People are dying while others are asking for time to grow.